 With my pale Northern European skin, blue eyes, and (at the time) chestnut hair, I stood out like a sore thumb from the moment I arrived at Cairo airport.
 Fortunately, I’d been there before and I knew how Westerners and Western women, in particular, can be magnets for unwanted attention.

-I still remember stopping to look at handmade rugs in the very crowded souk at Khan el-Khalili, only to realise that the man stood behind me was rubbing his erection against my bum!
+I still remember stopping to look at handmade rugs in the very crowded souk at Khan el-Khalili, only to realise that the man who stood behind me was rubbing his erection against my bum!
 Plenty of people saw what he was doing, but no one did anything…

 Think About Your Appearance

 Flashing bare flesh or “showing off” the shape of your body is like having a sign around your neck that screams “I’m available big boy!”
 Covering up shows respect for the local culture and will help you to avoid attracting unwanted attention.

 While I found the unwanted attention annoying, I never felt unsafe and most of the local people I met were delightful, welcoming, and kind.

 Wear a Hat/Headscarf and Sunglasses

 As most Egyptian women cover their hair, you’ll attract less attention by wearing a long, lightweight long scarf that covers your hair and neck.
 If you forget to pack a scarf, buy one cheaply and easily from a local market.

 Sunglasses will help to disguise the colour of your eyes (not many Egyptians have blue eyes) and, like a mask, they can help you avoid eye contact.

 YOU MIGHT ALSO LIKE: Complete packing list for Egypt